Skip to content

 ProtocolInputOutputNotes

-SRTYesYesCaller, listener, rendezvous; AES encryption; Stream ID; 2022-7 redundancy
+SRTYesYesCaller, listener, rendezvous; AES encryption; Stream ID; 2022-7 redundancy; optional audio_encode + video_encode on TS; optional output delay

 RTSPYesPull H.264/H.265 from IP cameras; TCP/UDP transport